 The objective of the DA-1 district is to allow for orderly and sustainable growth and major new development while mitigating impacts to nearby neighborhoods, the community, and the environment.
-A key feature of this district is the concurrent review of a rezoning application and an initial proposed development agreement within such district that allows the property owner, immediate neighbors, and community to understand the type and intensity of development being proposed, the timing of that development, the potential impacts of the development, the mitigation measures that will be implemented to address those impacts, and the commitments of both the developer and the Town regarding public facilities and services needed to support the proposed development.
-A development agreement that is approved by ordinance as a legislative decision of the town council pursuant to NCGS 160A 400.22 160D-1003 is an integral component of the DA-1 zoning district."
+A key feature of this district is the concurrent review of a rezoning application and an initial proposed development agreement within such district that allows the property owner, immediate neighbors, and community to understand the type and intensity of development being proposed, the timing of that development, the potential impacts of the development, the mitigation measures that will be implemented to address those impacts, and the commitments of both the development.
+A development agreement that is approved by ordinance as a legislative decision of the town council pursuant to NCGS 160A-400.22 160D-1003 is an integral component of the DA-1 zoning district."